fjames86/frpc/README.md

 When server handlers are executed, the special variable `*RPC-REMOTE-AUTH*` is bound to the authenticator that was used in the request.
 This allows the server to decide whether to honour the request or to signal an RPC-AUTH-ERROR instead.

+You may call `RPC-AUTH-PRINCIPAL` to get a string representing the authenticated caller.
+This can be used to aid authorization.

 ## 6. Portmap/rpcbind
 Typically each RPC service listens on a randomly allocated high-numbered port.
 In order to find out